Connect with a certified trainer for free

 Plantar Fasciitis Causes, Symptoms & Treatment Options

-Plantar fasciitis is inflammation of the plantar fascia ligament, located on the bottom of the foot.
-The plantar fascia is an important ligament of the foot that connects your heel with each of your toes.
-This ligament is what gives support to your arch.
-When the plantar fascia becomes irritated or damaged, this can lead to inflammation, called plantar fasciitis
+Plantar fasciitis is inflammation of the plantar fascia ligament on the bottom of the foot.
+The plantar fascia is an essential ligament that connects the heel with each of the toes and gives support to the arch.
+When the plantar fascia becomes irritated or damaged, it can lead to foot inflammation, called plantar fasciitis.
+Inflammation can cause pain, making walking and participating in athletic activities difficult.

 What causes Plantar Fasciitis?

-The plantar fascia acts as a shock absorber for impact, strain, and stress that we put on our feet each and every day.
-For athletes, this pressure is exaggerated, as the impact from running and jumping places a great amount of stress on the ligament.
-When too much strain is placed on the plantar fascia, it can develop small tears that become inflamed and cause pain.
+The plantar fascia acts as a shock absorber for the impact, strain, and stress we put on our feet daily.
+This pressure is exaggerated for athletes, as the impact of running and jumping greatly stresses the ligament.
+When too much strain is placed on the plantar fascia, small tears can develop that become inflamed and cause heel pain.
 Athletes with the following risk factors are more likely to develop plantar fasciitis:

 • Tight Achilles tendon